ncsearcy/integration-platform-api/README.md

 Azure Container Apps

-Secrets and configuration are expected to be managed via environment variables or Azure Key Vault in a production deployment.
+Secrets and configuration are expected to be managed via environment variables or Azure Key Vault in a production environment.

-(Cloud deployment is intentionally kept simple to emphasize service behavior over infrastructure complexity.)
+Cloud deployment is intentionally kept simple to emphasize service behavior and reliability over infrastructure complexity.

 🚧 Future Enhancements
 ===

-Retry policies with backoff
+Retry policies with exponential backoff

-Integration metrics (success/failure counts)
+Integration-level metrics (success / failure counts)

-Webhook-based sync triggers
+Webhook-based synchronization triggers

-Authentication / authorization for client access
+Authentication and authorization for client access

 👤 Author
 ===

-Built by Nicholas Searcy
+Nicholas Searcy

 Integration / Platform Engineer